Sleeps: 6 +cot

 A rustic ledge and brace door leads into the large lounge.
 The impressive inglenook with a real fire is flanked by two luxurious leather sofas, decorated in turn with some tasteful cushions and welsh woollen throws.
 The dining room next door also has it’s own fire.
 A cute little log burner this time.
 Again, everything from the antique light fittings to the choice of curtain fabric right down to the colour of the paint on the walls is perfect in every way.

-A carpeted staircase separates these two rooms and the attention to detail continues upstairs.
+A carpeted staircase separates these two rooms (be careful on these stairs as they are steep) and the attention to detail continues upstairs.
 The first room to your left has a delightful modern brass double bed.
 The bedroom furniture is in the French distressed style.
 This are complimented by some lovely bedside lamps and a reproduction cast iron radiators.
 The deep-set casement window looks out through the leaves of a blossom tree over the fields in front of the house.

 Similarly, it’s difficult to look past the balcony window in the spacious master bedroom.
 Grazing cows in a field of lush grass in the foreground.
 In the distance, the slate covered roof of the village church in a sea of green trees.
 The valley leading your eye towards the sea and the outstretched arm of the Llyn Peninsula beyond.
 Yes the king sized brass bed is lovely and the pictures are tastefully chosen etc. But who cares, have you seen that view!

 Nice big en-suite to this room with a freestanding roll top bath and separate large shower.
 The main bathroom off the landing has an even bigger walk in shower.
 The double basin washstand allowing adoring couples to brush their teeth in unison.

 The third bedroom has twin beds set toe to toe.
 The two windows next to each bed give the room a charming symmetry.
 The linen and soft furnishings are as elegant and refined as the rest of the house.